Array ( => Januar => 31, => 2022 )31Januar

 Please note that for participating in the conference, a valid proof of vaccination for or recovery from Covid-19 in accordance with German regulations in June 2022 will be required.
 We will likely also provide daily testing opportunities in addition to vaccination or recovery to ensure health and safety.
 The conference will be limited to ca. 40 participants to allow for physical distancing at the conference venue.

 Please submit your title, abstract (max.
 300 words) and a short bio (max.
-150 words) to firstname.lastname@example.org until February 1, 2022.
-You will be notified about the acceptance of your contribution until February 15.
+150 words) to firstname.lastname@example.org until February 15, 2022.
+You will be notified about the acceptance of your contribution until the end of February.

 This conference is organised as part of the DFG-funded research project Situating Environmental Epigenetics.
 A Comparative, Actor-Centered Study of Environmental Epigenetics as an Emergent Research Approach in Three Research Fields.